 If you don’t want your teenagers to pass on the opportunity to play sports, let them get moving here.
 Whether it’s basketball, tennis, or volleyball, the courts in Freedom Park are more than enough to have you covered.
 Baseball enthusiasts can practice their swings at its batting cages.
 The 98-acre park also offers trails and paths for parents to have a relaxing morning walk to unwind and destress.
 Outdoor shelter facilities with barbecue grills are available for those who want to spend time with their loved ones.

 2. In Search of An Epiphany at the Billy Graham Library

-Feel the strong messages of faith, hope, devotion, and God’s love at the Billy Graham Library that lets your teenagers walk in an infamous evangelical Christian figure Billy Graham’s shoes starting from his early life leading up to his journey of becoming a legendary pastor.
+Feel the strong messages of faith, hope, devotion, and God’s love at the Billy Graham Library.
+The area lets your teenagers walk in an infamous evangelical Christian figure, Billy Graham’s shoes, starting from his early life leading up to his journey of becoming a legendary pastor.
 No matter the background and beliefs, teenagers can be inspired by Billy Graham’s passion for learning.

 Take a tour of Billy Graham’s family home, find a comprehensive option of Bibles alike at the Ruth’s Attic Bookstore, and have a superb lunch at the Graham Brothers Dairy Bar are only a few of the activities you can include on what to do with a teenager in Charlotte list.